 Broaden your knowledge of Asian culture by attending one of the department's cultural events, held at various times throughout the year.
 For more information, check the department events page.

 - This club seeks to create a forum for students interested in the art form of "anime" as an indicator of Japanese culture.
 The club is also a forum to explore the social and philosophical issues of anime story lines.

 Chinese Student Association

-- We are a group primarily composed of Chinese students studying at Calvin but we seek to provide all interested students with opportunities to learn and experience Chinese culture through a variety of gatherings.
+- Chinese Student Association (CSA) is a group of primarily Chinese students, but we welcome all students interested in Chinese culture to learn and experience it through a variety of gatherings.
 We also provide a forum for students interested in learning and practicing Chinese languages.

 Korean Student Association

 - Korean Student Association (KSA) is a space primarily for students of Korean ethnicity, but we welcome anyone with an interest to join us in celebrating Korean culture and building bridges between the Korean and non-Korean members of our community.